harryhdt/svelte-simple-docs/src/content/svelte-simple-form/usage.md

 - Reset a single field (and its nested children) to its initial value.
 - Clears touched state for the reset field.

+`setErrors(errors: Record<Path<T>, string[]>)`

+- Replace all current errors with the given error map.
+- Mostly used by full-form validation (e.g. schema validation on submit).

 `setError(field: Path<T>, error: string | string[])`

-- Manually set an error for a specific field.
+- Set an error for a specific field manually.
-- Like server from check email really exit in db
+- Useful for server-side validation (e.g. “email already exists”).
+- Does not affect other fields’ errors.

 `removeError(field: Path<T>)`

-- Manually remove an error from a specific field.
+- Remove error from a specific field manually.
+- Ideal after a previously invalid field becomes valid again.
+- Does not change other errors.

 `submit(callback?: (data: T) => any)`